awsdocs/amazon-dynamodb-developer-guide/doc_source/API_UpdateItem_v20111205.md

 **Note**
 If you use `ADD` to increment or decrement a number value for an item that doesn't exist before the update, DynamoDB uses `0` as the initial value\.
 Also, if you update an item using `ADD` to increment or decrement a number value for an attribute that doesn't exist before the update \(but the item does\) DynamoDB uses `0` as the initial value\.
 For example, you use `ADD` to add `+3` to an attribute that did not exist before the update\.
 DynamoDB uses `0` for the initial value, and the value after the update is `3`\.

-For more information about using this operation, see [Working with Items in DynamoDB](WorkingWithItems.md)\.
+For more information about using this operation, see [Working with Items and Attributes](WorkingWithItems.md)\.

 ## Requests<a name="API_UpdateItem_RequestParameters"></a>